Proxy-GS: Unified Occlusion Priors for Training and Inference in Structured 3D Gaussian Splatting: Related Work

-For rendering acceleration, many studies~\citep{lee2024compact, fan2024lightgaussian, liu2025maskgaussian,wang2025hyrf} have explored pruning or compression strategies to reduce the number of Gaussians and thus alleviate computational overhead.
+For rendering acceleration, many studies~\citep{lee2024compact, fan2024lightgaussian, li2024dgtr, wang2025hyrf} have explored pruning or compression strategies to reduce the number of Gaussians and thus alleviate computational overhead.
 While such pruning-based methods can be effective to some extent, they inevitably face scalability bottlenecks in large scenes, where aggressive pruning results in performance degradation.
-Beyond pruning strategy, another line of research focuses on architectural designs for rendering acceleration.
+Beyond the pruning-based strategy, another line of research focuses on architectural designs for rendering acceleration.
 Among them, level-of-detail (LOD) architectures have become particularly influential.
 Hierarchical-GS~\citep{kerbl2024hierarchical} merges neighboring Gaussians to reduce rendering cost, achieving higher frame rates at the expense of some visual fidelity.
 LetsGo~\citep{cui2024letsgo} jointly optimizes multi-resolution Gaussian models and demonstrates strong performance in LiDAR-based scenarios, yet its reliance on multi-resolution point cloud inputs incurs substantial training overhead and creates a strong dependence on point cloud accuracy.
-CityGaussian~\citep{liu2024citygaussian} further combines pruning strategies~\citep{fan2024lightgaussian} with LOD-based rendering to enhance scalability in urban scenes.
+CityGaussian~\citep{liu2024citygaussian} further combines pruning strategies~\citep{fan2024lightgaussian} with LOD-based rendering to enhance scalability in urban scenes. {LODGE}~\citep{kulhanek2025lodge} proposes an LOD framework that adapts visible Gaussians across scales for memory and speed-constrained rendering. {Horizon-GS}~\citep{jiang2025horizon} unifies aerial-to-ground reconstruction and rendering with scalable data organization for large environments. {Virtualized 3D Gaussians}~\citep{yang2025virtualized} introduces a cluster-based LOD with hierarchical Gaussian groups and online selection for composed scenes, and {VastGaussian}~\citep{lin2024vastgaussian} demonstrates city-scale reconstruction via progressive partition and merging.